Darksaber Origins and History

-When the average person on the street thinks about the Star Wars universe, it’s likely that they conjure up an image of the classic red or blue single-blade lightsaber.
+When the average person on the street thinks about the Star Wars universe, it’s likely that they conjure up an image of the classic red or blue single-blade lightsaber, not a darksaber.
 But as die-hard aficionados realize, the Star Wars universe has developed a number of alternative saber designs—and, in fact, exploring these different versions is one of the keener pleasures of lightsaber collecting.

 Some lightsabers are created to expand the wielder’s combat options—for instance, the double-blade saber opens up a whole range of additional possibilities for those who know how to use it effectively.
 Other non-standard sabers have a more symbolic value, such as Mace Windu’s purple lightsaber, the color of which reflects its owner’s rank on the Jedi Council.
 Still other lightsabers deviate from the norm in both form and function.
 The famous—some would say infamous—Darksaber is one such example of this alternative trend in lightsaber development.

 The Darksaber is characterized by its unique black plasma blade, which is flat and thin, shorter than the conventional saber blade, and shaped at the end into a curved, tapered point.
 It resembles a sword more than it does a standard lightsaber.
 Additionally, the Darksaber emits a higher-pitched hum than the average saber, and it sometimes emanates an electrical-like crackle when it comes into contact with another blade.